How do you keep raccoons away and off bird feeders?

 B. Caged bird feeders

 The idea behind these feeders is simple.
 Wrap a metal cage around a bird feeder that only small birds can fit through!
-Caged feeders work also work great if you need to prevent starlings!
+Caged feeders also work great if you need to prevent starlings from feeding!

 Seriously, take a look at this caged feeder that I own below.